Kevin Parker (New York politician): 2025 New York City comptroller campaign

-Controversies, altercations, and legal troubles
+Altercations and legal troubles

 Parker is notable for what City & State NY referred to in 2019 as his "long history of making explosive remarks and getting involved in scuffles".

-2004-2009
+In 2010, the editorial board of The New York Times described Parker as "the man with frightening rages that could erupt at any time and on almost any subject".

-In 2004, businessman and politician Wellington Sharpe, who once ran against Parker, said that Parker had assaulted him in an argument.
+In 2004, businessman and politician Wellington Sharpe said that Parker had assaulted him in an argument.
 Sharpe did not file any charges.
-Parker defeated Sharpe in the 2004 election.
+Parker defeated Sharpe in the 2004 State Senate election.

-In January 2005, Parker was arrested, taken to the 67th Precinct station, and charged with third degree assault for punching a New York City traffic agent in the face after Parker saw the traffic agent writing his car a traffic citation for double parking.
-The charges were dropped as part of a plea deal after he agreed to take anger management classes.
+In January 2005, Parker was arrested and charged with third-degree assault for punching a New York City traffic agent in the face after Parker saw the traffic agent writing his car a traffic citation for double parking.
+The charges were dropped after he agreed to take anger management classes.

-In 2005, a female staffer alleged that Parker had hit and shoved her while she was working for him as an office manager.
+In 2005, a female staffer alleged that Parker had hit and shoved her.
 She further alleged that after she made these accusations public, Parker had threatened her at a restaurant.
+Senate Minority Leader David Paterson investigated the allegation but did not take action on it.

-A 32-year-old female special assistant to Parker filed charges with the police at the 70th Precinct against him in 2008.
-She alleged that he pushed her during an argument, choked her, knocked her eyeglasses off her face, and then intentionally smashed her glasses by stomping on them.
+In 2008, a female former staffer named Lucretia John filed criminal charges against Parker.
+She alleged that he pushed her during an argument, choked her, knocked her eyeglasses off her face, and intentionally smashed her glasses by stomping on them.
+Parker denied the allegations, stated that John had attacked him, and filed criminal charges of his own.